brandonprry/is_a_fetus_a_person/README.md

 There are no fetal carveouts for the above definitions.

-If a fetal person is an undocumented immigrant, does that make regulating birth regulating immigration?
+If a fetal person is an undocumented immigrant, does that make regulating birth regulating immigration/naturalization (converting a non-citizen into a citizen)?
 Do states have the authority to regulate immigration/naturalization or is that solely in the jursidiction of Federal?

 ## Taxes